aaburzak/Team_Profile_Generator/README.md

 - [Questions](#questions)

 ## Installation
-node.js, npm, inquirer, and jest will be needed to run this application
+node.js, npm, inquirer, path, and jest will be needed to run this application

 ## Usage
 once necessary dependencies are installed, follow prompts on the command line to generate a team profile.